RealityBending/DoggoNogoValidation/documents/ethics/ethics.md

 - Post-task questionnaires: After each task, participants will be asked to rate their enjoyment of the task, how long they feel the task lasted and how happy they would be to repeat it.

+- Convergent validity measure: Participants will complete a 9-item Raven's progressive matrices (Bilker et al., 2012) which is used to assess fluid intelligence

 - Risks: There are no risks involved in this study.

 **Section A**